25 Ways To Care For Yourself This Holiday Season

 1. Share Love

-It’s easy to be hyper-focused on gifts and material goods this time of year.
+It’s normal to be hyper-focused on gifts and material goods this time of year.
 Take one day, hit pause, and focus on giving your love with the same intensity you give those holiday shopping sprees.
 That’s what people really want anyway – material goods are just one way to show it.

 2. Pause and Breathe